Table of Content

-In simpler terms, advertising analytics can be referred to as the use of analytical data and tools that helps businesses and marketers to efficiently monitor their omni-channel marketing efforts.
+In simpler terms, advertising analytics can be referred to as the use of analytical data and tools that help businesses and marketers efficiently monitor their omnichannel marketing efforts.

 As these data sets offer actionable insights, marketers can use them to reassure that the campaigns they run are targeted to the right audience and use the right medium to do so.

-As previously mentioned, organisations never resort to a single marketing channel as their target audiences will be spread across multiple channels.
-To be more precise, organisations don’t have a choice other than to run cross-channel campaigns as multi-channel customers tend to spend two to four times more than single-channel customers.
+As previously mentioned, organizations never resort to a single marketing channel as their target audiences will be spread across multiple channels.
+To be more precise, organizations don’t have a choice other than to run cross-channel campaigns as multi-channel customers tend to spend two to four times more than single-channel customers.

-To be more specific, here are some channels that organisations may use for their multi-channel marketing campaigns.
+Here are some channels that organizations may use for their multi-channel marketing campaigns:

 - Display ads and banners

 - Paid ads (PPC and other campaigns), and many more.

 As the number of channels increases, marketers have more ways to target their audience and at the same time, more data to embrace.

 For example, a consumer named Jane sees a TV commercial for a new smartphone.
 Out of curiosity, Jane performs a Google search for the smartphone and clicks on a paid ad – leading her to the manufacturer’s website.

 She still hasn’t made her mind about purchasing a new smartphone.
 On her way to the office, she sees a billboard displaying the features of the smartphone briefly.
 And once she checks her email, she sees a direct email with a specialized offer for the smartphone.